ZackFairMoaz/Machine-Learning/README.md

 Refer to Readme for each app in thier respective folders to run them locally

 > [!NOTE]
-> Every project has their own different purpose, framework/tool-stack.
+> Every project has its own different purpose, framework/tool-stack.
 As such, not every single one will have one or more of implementations mentioned in ***About The Project*** section

 ## Roadmap